ERC-BPGC/QSTP_Robot-Automation-using-ROS_2021/WEEK 1/Preparing your Development Environment.md

 In the unfortunate case that the **above options do not work**, for Windows users there is still a way - [WSL](https://ubuntu.com/wsl).
 Do be warned however, this path is fraught with frustration and much debugging.
 Only continue if you have exhausted other options.
 For a guide on setting up WSL for ROS, look [here](https://janbernloehr.de/2017/06/10/ros-windows).

 ## 2. Robotics Operating System (ROS)
 Note that this part is unnecessary if you followed the given instructions to set up a VM.
 For everyone else, this part is **essential**.
 Different versions of Ubuntu need different variants of ROS.
-Instructions give below -
+Instructions give below (Please follow the instructions carefully)-

 ➔ Ubuntu 20.04: ROS [Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu)